maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<minThreads>`*number*`</minThreads>`

-  Tntnet uses a dynamic pool of worker-threads, which wait for incoming requests.
+  Tntnet uses a dynamic pool of worker threads, which wait for incoming requests.
 MinThreads specifies, how many worker threads there have to be.
 This defaults to 5.